The Ultimate Multifunctional Travel Dress: Review of the Chrysalis Cardi by Encircled

 But isn’t black a poor choice for hot climates or safari?

-Yes in theory black attracts and absorbs heat…but it’s also the best colour to hide dust and dirt (which is a HUGE annoyance in African overland travel).
-After the 3575 miles of travel by land that I just did across the continent…I would personally choose the black cardi again if I had the choice, just to avoid dirt and sweat stains (and honestly, when the weather tips over a certain point you will feel hot and sweaty regardless of the colour you are wearing).
+Yes in theory black attracts and absorbs heat…but it’s also the best colour to hide dust and dirt (which is a HUGE aspect of African overland travel).
+After the 3575 miles of travel by land that I just did across the continent…I would personally choose the black cardi again if I had the choice, just to avoid dirt and sweat stains on lighter garments (and honestly, when the weather tips over a certain point you will feel hot and sweaty regardless of the colour you are wearing).

 The only time I would recommend to avoid wearing black, is if you plan to safari in areas known for teste flies.
 These flies are attracted to the colour black and will torment you.
-I have only personally experienced the flies in the Namib desert of Namibia and in the Serengeti National Park of Tanzania.
+I have only personally experienced the flies in the Namib desert of Namibia and in the Tarengire and Serengeti Parks of Tanzania.
 If you are unsure whether flies will be an issue for you, ask your safari company or guide for more details.

 Overall, this garment by Encircled is a win!